 What is Adjustable Life Insurance?

-Adjustable life insurance policies offer a minimum interest rate, plus the flexibility to make changes to your death benefit and premium.
+Adjustable life policies offer a minimum interest rate, plus the flexibility to make changes to your death benefit and premium.
 The reason that many consumers choose this type of policy over whole life is because of its flexibility.

 How Does Adjustable Life Insurance Work?